dag/attest/docs/index.rst

         To affirm to be correct, true, or genuine.

-Attest is a unit testing framework for Python emphasising modern idioms and conventions.
+Attest is a test automation framework for Python emphasising modern idioms and conventions.

 ::